mikelawrence/esphome-components/README.md

 There are 3 PDOs that you can configure with PD1 fixed at 5V.
 You can vary PD1's current.
 If you have all three PDOs configured the STUSB4500 will try to negotiate a contract with the PDOs in the following order: PD3, PD2 and PD1.
 If you don't want PDO1 negotiated then set ```power_only_above_5v: true```.

-With the configuration below the STUSB4500 will try to negotiate 12V @ 3A then 9V @ 3A.
+The configuration below the STUSB4500 will try to negotiate 12V @ 3A then 9V @ 3A.
 If neither are available then it won't negotiate at all.

 ```yaml
 # Sample configuration entry example